 We tend to spend a lot of time on different social sites, and based on our social surveys, we make various decisions.

-Moreover, the active participation of different generations on social media has immensely increased.
+Moreover, the active participation of different generations of social media has immensely increased.
 According to Pew Research, in 2005, only 5% of Americans were active on social media.
-In 2011 users numbers increased unexpectedly from 5% to 50%.
-And by 2019, 69% of Americans started using social media regularly.
+In 2011 user numbers increased unexpectedly from 5% to 50%.
+And by 2020, 72% of Americans started using social media regularly.

-So it is quite evident that the internet has a big impact on all age groups, and the numbers are only going high.
-In the next part, we will break down the different generations of consumers on social platforms for better understanding.
+So it is quite evident that the internet significantly impacts all age groups, and the numbers are only going high.
+In the next part, we will break down what generation uses social media the most and the different generations of consumers on social platforms for better understanding.

 However, boomers are not so efficient in technology as they didn’t grow up using the internet.
 This generation doesn’t understand the dos and don’ts of different social platforms.
 Like typical social media users, they don’t even follow popular brands.
 Moreover, online shopping is the last thing they would do on social media.

 Baby boomers are more likely to watch videos on social media platforms.
 YouTube and Facebook have already successfully replaced TV and phone calls.
-They usually spend time posting image content and watching family members’ activities.
-Some of the professionals are quite active on LinkedIn to get updated on professional life.
+They usually post image content, watch family members’ activities, and frequently share social content from other’s accounts.
+Some professionals are pretty active on LinkedIn to get updated on their professional life.

 Age group: 1946 – 1964

 Generation X is the generation between baby boomers and millennials.
-Among all the different generations, this is the most ignored and neglected age group.
+This is the most neglected age group among all the different generations.
 Gen-X was the last grown-up group before the digital platform took over the world.

 This age group is technologically much more advanced than the baby boomers.
-However, they didn’t grow up with a smartphone either, hence they are not used to the selfie and TikTok culture.
-Gen X is mostly busy taking care of elderly family members or looking after a Generation Z kid.
+However, they didn’t grow up with a smartphone either; hence they are not used to the selfie and TikTok culture.
+Gen X is busy primarily caring for elderly family members or looking after a Generation Z kid.

-Although Generation X is an overlooked group, they spend a lot of time on social media.
+Although Generation X is an overlooked group, they spend much time on social media.
 Different survey results show that 77.5% of Xers are regular on digital sites.
-However, they are relatively straightforward and don’t like to experiment like millennials.
+However, they are relatively straightforward and dislike experimenting like millennials.
 Unlike boomers, Xers are quite fond of online shopping, and before purchasing, they dig into social media reviews.

-Generation X communicates a lot, and their social media activities are prone somewhere between boomers and millennials.
+Generation X communicates a lot, and their social media activities are flat somewhere between boomers and millennials.

 Age group: 1965 – 1979

 Millennials are the most used term these days.
 This generation was severely influenced by technology while growing up.
-66.4% of millennials say social media has improved their lives in many ways.
+66.4% of millennials say social media has improved their lives.
 Among all the different generations on social media, 79% of millennials use social platforms multiple times.

 However, millennials also say too much use of social media has made them spend time and money on unnecessary things.

-Millennials are the first generation that has seen the tech era, and they are more than comfortable adopting the internet for professional or personal purposes.
+Millennials are the first generation to see the tech era and are more than comfortable adopting the Internet for professional or personal purposes.
 This generation is more into texting and chatting than phone calls.

 This young generation is always active on their smartphone.
 They mostly shop online and love to follow brands.
 Their main motive for social sites is entertainment.
-Millennials live on the digital platform and regularly post content such as images, videos, stories, polls, and so on.
+Millennials live on digital platforms and regularly post content such as images, videos, stories, polls, etc.

 Brands consider millennials as hotcakes.
-They are active like to meet new people and explore more.
+They are active on social platforms and like to meet new people and explore more.